How do you know you have epilepsy and how can it be diagnosed?

 It is not uncommon for people with epilepsy to have a normal EEG in-between seizures.

-An EEG recorded during sleep can also give additional information.
+An EEG recorded during sleep may also give additional information.
 This may sometimes be needed if your first EEG returns normal.

 Other types of EEG recordings

-This is a method of recording the EEG over a long period, which using both EEG and video recording.
-This is done in hospital, either on a ward or in a specialised video-telemetry unit.
+This is a method of recording the EEG over a few days, which uses both EEG and video recording.
+This may be done in a hospital, either on a ward or in a specialised video-telemetry unit or now where suitable in your own home via the Seer Medical Video EEG-ECG ambulatory service.

 This monitoring may be needed for a few hours or several days, depending on the frequency of symptoms and seizures.